 No-Sew Ghost Costume- comfortable, cute, and totally easy to make!

 The ghost costume has gotten a bit of a bad rap.
-It's generally the first thing people think of when they hear "last-minute Halloween costume".
+It's generally the first thing people think of when they hear "last-minute, easy Halloween costume".
 Cut some eye holes in a white sheet and Boom!, you're finished.
 Effective, but kind of lame.

 This friendly little ghost is here to show you that with a little more time and effort, you can make an awesome Halloween costume using scissors and a few other supplies!

 Instead of a sheet over the head, this costume consists of a cute poncho.
 It creates the same effect as the sheet, except it's much more comfortable.
 It slips over the child's head and it is open on the sides.
 This is a great costume for kids to wear to school or for trick or treating!

 This is just the first of many DIY Halloween costumes I'm featuring this month, so be sure to check back!

 White fleece 30 x 50 inches (this will fit a small child.
 For reference, Indigo is 3 ½ years old).
 This pattern can easily accommodate larger sizes but using more yardage of fleece.

 Fleece is a great fabric to use because it's warm and it also doesn't fray.

 Black adhesive felt- you can also use regular black felt and fabric glue.